speakingofsneha/a3-web-app-prototype/README.md

 ![Final desktop interface](src/components/Assets/images/desktop.png)
 ![Final mobile interface](src/components/Assets/images/mobile.png)

+To view all the iterations in detail visit https://www.figma.com/design/mXP0uRyY09puysDa9I7NYG/A2-Web-App-Design?node-id=1-1618

 ## Reflection
 ### What went well
 - Human-centered design: The design process was heavily influenced by user feedback and personal experience, resulting in a user-friendly interface that prioritizes simplicity and usability.